This Tesla-Based, All-Electric Mustang Concept Isn't From America

 Underneath, however, the Aviar R67 will be built atop a Tesla Model S platform.
 The lightweight composite body elements are mounted on aluminum parts of the battery mounting and Model S side members.
 More importantly, it's powered by two electric motors drawing power from a 100 kWh battery.
 And yes, it will be compatible with Tesla superchargers.

-The Aviar R67's quite familiar, too.
+The Aviar R67's interior is quite familiar, too.
 Based on the renderings provided by Aviar Motors, Tesla elements are definitely there, such as the vertical infotainment system, while the signature round air-conditioning vents of the Mustang transcended their way into this concept.

 An R67 prototype is already underway, touting 840 electrified horsepower (618 kilowatts) and a 0-62 miles per hour time of just 2.2 seconds.
 The range will be at 507 kilometers (315 miles).
 Price wasn't disclosed at this point, but you can view the announced specs on the Press Release section below.